-A Dangerous Business Jane Smiley
+A Dangerous Business - Director's Choice

+Jane Smiley 12PM / EAST STAGE

 In a writing life spanning over forty years, Jane Smiley has published seventeen novels, two short story collections, five non-fiction books and eight young adult novels.
 She tells Jonathan Green why she believes novelists are always working in a time of turmoil.